-The opening hours of the Museum of The History of Science in Islam are between 09:00 in the morning and 17:30 in the evening.
+The opening hours of the Museum of The History of Science in Islam are between 09:00 in the morning and 19:00 in the evening.
 Please also note that ticket sales at the box office end at 18:30.
 Information on visiting hours was last updated on July 8, 2023.

 Visiting times of museums in Istanbul may change due to events and renovations.
 Before going to the museum, I recommend you to visit the official website of the Museum and review the latest situation.